drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** /f<br>
 **Fullscreen Parameter:** /f<br>

+This emulator is available for Windows-x64 and Windows-arm64<br>

 ## Atari Jaguar

 **Double-check file and folder paths when entering them in Simple Launcher.**<br>